fylgja/stylelint-config/README.md

 ## Extensions

-While the core rules already take preprocessors in account,
+The core rules take some preprocessors rules in account, if they do not impact any CSS defaults.

-some times extra rules are needed, to add support for a specific preprocessor.
+For better support,
+use the following extensions.

 ### SCSS